COVID-19 AND OUR CONGREGATION

 To maintain Goshen City Church of the Brethren's mission of being an inclusive body, we will not consider holding onsite activities and worship (indoors and/or outdoors) until the following benchmarks are met.

 Increases in COVID-19 cases cease to continue in our community.

 The percentage of new positive cases in our region is at or less than 10% of those tested in any given week.

 It is discerned that vulnerable populations can safely re-enter public spaces.

 Our COVID Response Team is monitoring these benchmarks and is in regular consultation with our congregation's Leadership Team.

 A TIME FOR GRACE & GRATITUDE

-The pandemic and its effects on our daily lives seems to change by the day, if not by the hour.
-This has made the work of caring for our church and community – and the planning for our anticipated return onsite – extremely challenging.
-We are grateful for the hard work of our Re-Opening Team and Leadership Team, and the various ways each of our church members are supporting them and one another.
-Thank you for continuing to build up, nurture, and empower the Body of Christ.
+The changing nature of the pandemic and its effects on our daily lives has made the work of caring for our church and community – and the planning for our anticipated return onsite – extremely challenging.
+We are grateful for the hard work of our COVID Response Team and Leadership Team, and the various ways each of our church members are supporting them and one another.
+Thank you for continuing to build up and nurture the Body of Christ.